jajokl/grouper-ref-impl/README.md

 3. If you are using the tarball distribution, extract it into an empty directory and then cd into grouper.
 We call this directory _HOME_.
 If you are reading this on your machine, you already have a distribution in place.
+To instead obtain a copy from github, `git clone https://github.com/jajokl/grouper-ref-impl` and `cd into grouper-ref-impl`.
+This will now be the _HOME_ directory.

 4. `cd grouper_cfg`
 	  * `./build.sh`